List of A.T.O.M. characters: Mass

 Sometime later during him being transferred to another prison, Mass was rescued by Spydah and Flesh.
 Paine needed him for an underground assignment, where his rock body won't be affected by the intense heat that regular humans can't handle.
 Mass initially refused, but with his mother captured by Paine, he reluctantly agreed.
 Flesh unintentionally told Mass that Paine was holding his mother next to their location.
 He breaks into Paine's lair and rescues his momma.
 He tells Lioness, who she and her team were there to stop Paine, that they weren't meant to last, completely over his feelings for her.
 Mass' momma tells him to get Paine.
 After reaching Paine, Paine tries to make with deal with him to still help him.
 Mass again objects but his momma says that they can rule Landmark City.
 He likes the sound of "Mayor Momma Rossi" so he decided to still help Paine.
 He was sent to take a bomb to a lava crater so he can blow it up and flood Landmark City with lava.
 Axel stopped him before he could do so and threw the bomb in a hole they were climbing out of.
 Axel made it out before the bomb went off, but Mass was caught in the explosion with some Lava from the crater engulfing him.
 The Mass was fused with the lava, but he survived.
 All he was concerned about was finding his momma.

+The Mass later caused freak volcanic rifts when looking for Lioness.

 Even though he's a villain, Mass seemingly has some compassion and caring for others.
 There is no question that Mass is threatening, overly aggressive and easily angered, but he has shown how gentle he can be around women (his Momma and Lioness) and children (the baby he helped save).

 Mass full first name is also into question.
 Paine calls him Vincent while his Momma calls him Vincenzo.